elastic/curator/tests/integration/DEEPFREEZE_THAW_TESTS.md

 # Deepfreeze Thaw Integration Tests

 This document describes the integration tests for deepfreeze thaw operations.
+Note that these tests don't work as yet, and given the long time each takes to run, I'm not sure they actually have any value.
+I'm retaining them in case but honestly do all integration testing manually.

 ## Overview